In Iraq, the fundamentals of identifying foes and empowering friends are becoming more important than technology and force

 Technology is not clearly winning the battle against terrorism in Iraq.
 Moreover, military leaders are coming to believe that maintaining large numbers of coalition troops in pro-Saddam Hussein areas has provided a wide array of targets for small-scale, hit-and-run attacks.
 Violent episodes are paced to limit the terrorists' own losses--which are made up by the steady infiltration into Iraq of new volunteers--and are aimed at damaging the morale of U.S. troops and sapping the country's ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "In Iraq, Importance Grows for Identifying Foes, Arming Friends".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "In Iraq, Importance Grows for Identifying Foes, Arming Friends".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.